hershd23/buzzdb-docs/docs/spring2021/lab1.rst

 Grading
 ---------
-**FIX**

 This assignment is worth 5% of your grade.
 The maximum score on this assignment is 100.
-For this assignment, 70% of the grade is for correctness, 30% for your design report and programming style.
-You will be not get any credits if you use any C++ STL data structure for indexing words.

-The programming style points are to make sure that you follow good programming practices.
-Your software should have a modular design, and should be well commented and structured so that any other programmer can easily understand your code and design.